Kuadrant/kuadrant-controller/README.md

 instead it will opt to connect with what’s there and what’s being developed (think Envoy, GatewayAPI).

 Kuadrant is a system of cloud-native k8s components that grows as users’ needs grow.
-* From simple protection of a Service (via AuthN) that is used by teammates working on the same cluster, or “sibling” services, up to Auth of users using OIDC plus custom policies.
+* From simple protection of a Service (via **AuthN**) that is used by teammates working on the same cluster, or “sibling” services, up to **AuthN** of users using OIDC plus custom policies.
 * From no rate-limiting to rate-limiting for global service protection on to rate-limiting by users/plans

 towards a full system that is more analogous to current API Management systems where business rules